17026184uhi/assignment117026184/README.md

 # theUrl.test.js

-This file reads in the theUrl.js file, then creates 2 constants - the hard-coded URL mentioned above and an array of badUrls.
+This file reads in the theUrl.js file, then creates a constant - the hard-coded URL mentioned above.
+Other URLs are assigned to constants in specific test as required.
 This includes URLs that are different to the expected URL, malformed URLs and ones with invalid characters, such as a space (which would normally need to be encoded as %20 in a URL).
 Where a generic bad URL is needed for a test, a for-in loop uses each of the entries in this array in turn for that test.

 Each test written begins with test(phrase) where phrase is a description of what is being done and what is expected, so that should the test fail, it can be seen what was anticipated and debugging can be done more easily.